Jo Bamford

 Joseph Cyril Edward Bamford (born December 1977) is a British businessman.
-He is the owner of Wrightbus, a UK-based bus manufacturer.
+He is the owner of Wrightbus, an electric bus manufacturer based in Ballymena, Northern Ireland.

 He founded a green hydrogen investment fund in 2021 and subsequently became involved in a number of hydrogen-focused businesses.
 Bamford is also a board member of JCB, which was founded by his grandfather.

 Early life

 Bamford was born in December 1977 to Anthony Bamford and Carole Bamford.
 His father spent his career working for the family business JCB, the British manufacturer of construction and farming equipment that was founded by his grandfather.
 His mother is the founder of Daylesford Organic, a farming and lifestyle business.

 He was educated at Ampleforth College, then an all-boys Roman Catholic public school (i.e. independent boarding school), following in the footsteps of his father who also attended it.
 Bamford worked at his parents' businesses when he was home from Ampleforth.
 In an interview, Bamford stated he would often be "bolting together engines on the 6am shift for one and birthing lambs on the farm for the other."
 After Ampleforth College, he attended the University of Edinburgh, from which he graduated with an undergraduate Master of Arts (MA Hons) degree.